garethjohnsdesign/reformation.studio/README.md

-# Hot Feet
+# Reformation Studio

-Site for Hot Feet.
-Please go to [www.hotfeet.co](https://www.hotfeet.co) in case you want to take a look at the website.
+Site for Reformation Studio.
+Please go to [www.reformation.studio](http://www.reformation.studio) in case you want to take a look at the website.

 * * *